 - Type 1: Transport Converter, as defined in draft-ietf-tcpm-converters-05 [82].

-The UE shall support the client extensions specified in draft-ietf-tcpm-converters-05 [82].
+The UE shall support the client extensions specified in draft-ietf-tcpm-converters-05 [82] and send external Server information, i.e. Server IP address, a port number as defined in draft-ietf-tcpm-converters-05 [82], to the MPTCP proxy.

 iv) The network may indicate to UE the list of applications for which the MPTCP functionality should be applied.
 This is achieved by using the Steering Function component of an ATSSS rule (see TS 23.503 [45]).

+v) The UPF shall also support the MPTCP functionality defined for the UE.
+The MPTCP functionality in the UPF is enabled for a MA PDU Session by MPTCP functionality indication received in the Multi-Access Rules (MAR) when the UE provides an "MPTCP capability" in the MA PDU Session Establishment Request message.